1626, Storm Season, Death Week, Windsday

-Varanis emerges from the Temple of Orlanth after a week’s worship.
+Varanis emerges from the Temple of Orlanth after a week’s worship relating to her Initiation to Orlanth Rex.
 She pauses for a quiet word with Xenofos, who has been lingering outside, then makes her way to where Mellia and Venlar have been staying.

 “Venlar?” she calls out softly as she draws near.1B: Do an Insight Human and a First Aid?
 V: Fumble and pass